 Overall, there is a paucity of large randomized controlled clinical trials, and a need for further research into the effectiveness of transfer factors.

-Though the exact mechanisms of transfer factors remain unknown, they contain many molecules, some of which act in an antigen-specific manner, while others have been shown to have immunomodulating capabilities (1).
+Transfer factors contain many molecules, some of which act in an antigen-specific manner, while others appear to have immunomodulating capabilities (1).
 Human leukocyte dialysates (DLE) contain low molecular peptides that were characterized in the late 1980s as amino terminal ends of enkephalins.
-A low molecular weight sub fraction derived from DLE, IMREG-1, has been shown to enhance cell mediated immunity (22).
-In vitro studies have shown that both cells murine recipients and humans treated for herpes zoster virus infection secrete gamma-interferon in response to transfer factors (23).
-Studies have also suggested that production of transfer factors, but not the immunologic activities, is regulated by immune response (Ir) genes.
-(24).
+A low molecular weight sub fraction derived from DLE, IMREG-1 has been shown to enhance cell-mediated immunity (22).